-"What is the concentration of the detergent in the bath?"
+"What is the concentration of detergent in the bath?"

 "Is my cow healthy?
-Is she fed optimally?"
+Is it being fed optimally?"

-"I can document the composition of my liquid product across the whole process line without any sample-taking."
+"I can document my liquid product’s composition throughout the entire process line without taking any samples."

-The advantage of ultra wideband impedance spectrocopy over other technologies lies in the wide frequency range that is covered: it allows to detect different constituents of a complex liquid mixture in a single measurement.
+The advantage of ultra-wideband impedance spectroscopy over other technologies lies in the wide-frequency range that is covered.
+This allows for the detection of various constituents of a complex liquid mixture in a single measurement.

 |NON-INVASIVE: No direct contact to the medium necessary|